vamseeachanta/teamresumes/cv/gp_resume.md

 ---
 #####  [pgeeta@gmail.com] . [ 210-663-7361 ]

-### Analytical design and simulation engineer in the fields of subsea and electrical engineering with deep experience in engineering, package, project management.
+### Analytical design and simulation engineer in the fields of subsea structural and electrical engineering with deep experience in engineering, package, project management.

 ## Summary

-- Multidisciplinary electrical engineer with 20+ years of experience.
+- Multidisciplinary simulation engineer with 20+ years of experience.
 Possess strong engineering fundamentals, design and project management experience.
+  - Simulation skills in Ansys mechanical, structural and electrical packages
   - Design skills using Autocad and Solidworks with a passion to automate workflows
   - Design of systems experience for both high voltage (mud motors, VFDs, transformers etc) and low voltage equipment (chips, instrumentations, IoT devices etc.)
   - Digital and analog design experience.
 Programming capabilities for embedded, PLCs, automation and instrumentation